 This page is proudly dedicated to those dogs who have overcome the most in their short lives.

-12 months on, Bailey is full of beans and so loving, most people who meet her think she is a puppy!
+Now, Bailey is full of beans and so loving, most people who meet her think she is a puppy!
 Her most favourite place to be is in the garden, she loves having a good sniff and then finding herself a patch of sun to lie in and have a snooze.
-She also loves her walks, her most favourite being a trip to the woods so she can jump through the long grass.
+She also loves her walks, her most favourite being a trip to the woods.

 Cases like Bailey can really get you down, but the reward of seeing the changes in these dogs, seeing them happy and loved, makes it all worth it in the end.